pandoc 1.8.2.1-2build1 source package in Ubuntu

 .

-PDF output via PDFLaTeX requires the package texlive-latex-recommend ed,
+PDF output via PDFLaTeX requires the package texlive-latex-recommended,

 via XeLaTeX it additionally requires texlive-xetex, and via LuaTeX